-Existing deployment values configured by source template Attribute values applied by migration New deployment values MTU: 1500 encaptype: qinq MTU: 1600 administrative state: enabled MTU: 1600 encaptype: qinq administrative state: enabled
+Existing deployment values configured by source template Attribute values applied by migration New deployment values MTU: 1500 encaptype: qinq MTU: 1600 administrative state: enabled MTU: 1600encaptype: qinqadministrative state: enabled

-9.12 How do I migrate a deployment to another template?
+8.12 How do I migrate a deployment to another template?

+-

+1

-Perform 9.10 "How do I update a template to apply intent type schema form changes?" (p.
-123) to create a target template.
+rform 8.10 "How do I update a template to apply intent type schema form changes?" (p.
+112) create a target template.

+2

-Open Device Management, Configuration Templates.
+Ор en Device Management, Configuration Templates.

+3

-Choose the source template, click (Table row actions), Migrate deployments and click CONTINUE to confirm.
+oose the source template, click ‡ (Table row actions), Migrate deployments and click PNTINUE to confirm.

-The Migrate Deployments form opens with the template already selected.
+The e Migrate Deployments form opens with the template already selected.

+4

-Select the target template:
+Se lect the target template:

-- 1. Click + TEMPLATE - 2.
-Choose the new template from the templates list and click ADD. - Click \(\bigcharpoonup View configuration) if needed for a read-only preview of the configuration parameters. - If you have chosen a flexible template, .click View/Edit Template Config to verify or update template parameters, and click UPDATE.
+1. Click + TEMPLATE

+2. Choose the new template from the templates list and click ADD .

+Click \( \) View configuration if needed for a read-only preview of the configuration parameters.

+3. If you have chosen a flexible template, .click View/Edit Template Config to verify or update template parameters, and click UPDATE .

+5

-Select the deployments to migrate:
+Se lect the deployments to migrate:

-- 1. Click + DEPLOYMENTS
+1. Click + DEPLOYMENTS

-- 2. Choose one or more deployments from the list to add them to the Bin.
-You can use Shiftclick to choose a range of deployments.
+2. Choose one or more deployments from the list to add them to the Bin.
+You can use Shift-click to choose a range of deployments.

-- 3. Verify the list of targets in the Bin.
+3. Verify the list of targets in the Bin.

 If Select all deployments is clicked, the deployment list and Bin cannot be rendered.

 4. Click ADD.

-Click MIGRATE.
+6

+Cli ck MIGRATE .

-The template field in the Device Management, Configuration Deployments list is updated.
-You can align the network configuration to apply the configuration changes to the targets.
+e template field in the Device Management , Configuration Deployments list is updated. u can align the network configuration to apply the configuration changes to the targets.

-9.13 How do I deploy or associate a template to the network?
+8.13 How do I deploy or associate a template to the network?

-9.13.1 Procedures differ for physical and logical templates
+8.13.1 Procedures differ for physical and logical templates